Monday, January 26, 2015

 Another obscure movie I saw in my childhood, I decided to revisit the Aussie family-oriented adventure NAPOLEON.
 After seeing this old feature about a young pup journeying through adventure and peril, my impression was its cinematography, filmed in most Australian landscapes in South Australia, Tasmania and the Northern Territory.
 Sadly, this direction sophisticatedly captured the local scenery and setting, which could have been more worthy if it was a nature film.
 The film gets weakened by low production values and the inability to match the standards of its rival movies, such as Babe.
 It is unlike the two Babe films because it did not need lip-syncing movements through mechanical and CGI effects, which is just simplistic old-fashioned filmmaking.

 The songs have little meaning because the lyrics only appeal to child audiences rather than adults.
 I did enjoy a few of its numbers, which feel like a breath of fresh air, "How High I'll Fly" and "My Hills to Climb".
 Then comes its unresolved cliffhanger ending, which is a bit nightmarish for children who aren't ready.
 It surprises me that the film's ending has left an opportunity for a sequel.
-It never happened and might have been due to the low grosses at its box office charts.
+It never happened and might have been due to the low grossing at the box office.
 I was delighted that Barry Humphries was one of the voices as he used his Dame Edna Everage impression as a kangaroo.

 NAPOLEON is an obscure movie that is decent enough to watch despite having the most obvious deficiencies.
 It would be my advice for some parents to skip the last scene.